Last updated on May 4th, 2019 at 02:35 pm

 Do you have challenges getting clients?
 Here are 7 Crazy Ways Young Lawyers Can Attract Clients

 Well, your Clients are not to be blamed for feeling very erratic when they lose cases.
-After all, the litigation process is not a child’s play because it takes a lot of money and time.
+After all, the litigation process is not a child’s play.
+It takes a lot of money and time.

-This type of scenario has played out to me and I learnt far too many lessons.
+This type of scenario has played out in by life and I learnt far too many lessons.

-If you want to douse the momentary tension that comes each time your clients lose cases in court and quickly calm the pressure upon your defeated clients, here’s is how:
+If you want to douse the momentary tension that comes each time your clients lose cases in court and quickly calm your defeated clients, here’s is how:

 Accept The Blame